WeZZard/Gatsblog/content/_posts/2019-03-04-notes-on-implementation-of-gatsblog/index.md

 programmatically behavior changes like page redirection against clicking unless you called `event.preventDefault()` right after a click event.

-## Getting used to CSS layout box
+## Getting Used to CSS Layout Box

-When implementing my design, I spotted that CSS layout box is not designed for a grid system assisted layout.
+When implementing my design, I spotted that CSS layout box is not designed for implementing efficiently with layout designs done by professional designers.

 Someone probably would say: Wow, there are another layout models like flex-box and grid in CSS.

 Nope.
-I didn't mean the box model of CSS is not designed for a grid system assisted layout, but all the layout models of css are not designed for a grid system assisted layout.
+I didn't mean the box model of CSS is not designed for implementing efficiently with layout designs done by professional designers, but all the layout models of css are not designed for that.

 A CSS layout box in whatsoever layout model computes its content size of texts with `line-height`.
 But `line-height` is not a native creature in designer's world.
-A designer may be familiar with ascent, descent, x height and cap height, which are properties of font, but it would not be familiar with `line-height`.
+A designer may be familiar with ascent, descent, x height, height and even line spacing which are properties related to typography, but it would not be familiar with `line-height`.

 ![Typography Explained](typography-explained.png "Typography Explained")